-In a recent viral TikTok video, gardening content creator Kevin Espiritu (@epicgardening) shared his horticulture wisdom, promising that even those who struggle with growing food can still enjoy a bountiful harvest.
+In a viral TikTok video, gardening content creator Kevin Espiritu (@epicgardening) shared his horticulture wisdom, promising that even those who struggle with growing food can still enjoy a bountiful harvest.

 He showcased a variety of unexpected edible plants, from sunflowers to unripe nectarines.
 Espiritu’s unconventional edibles list covers a diverse range of garden plants.

 @epicgardening Borage, alyssum, every part of a sunflower, roses, purslane, using dandelions as coffee…the list of unconventional edibles is endless! #garden ♬ original sound – Epic Gardening